My Essential Backpacking India Packing List and Tips for What to Wear in India for Women

 Sandals/ Flip Flops – India is generally a warm country and you have to remove your shoes very often to go into temples, houses and some shops, restaurants, hotels etc so I live in my flip flops while traveling as its comfy, cool in the heat and just easier.
 I can’t live out my Havaianas Flip Flops – its really important to have comfy and durable shoes and these last for years and never give me a blister!

 You can’t buy genuine Havaianas in India so I buy before I go and they usually last me for years.
 I have 2 pairs – a normal pair (I like the animal print ones the best) and I also love the Luna ones which have extra straps which give a bit more support.
+I call these my hiking flip flops and have actually trekked in the Himalayas in them!

 Other people find hiking sandals more comfortable.
 Chaco , Teva and Keen are the best brands to go for.
 Chaco make practical and comfy sandals that look a bit more stylish and Teva also do some nicer sandals that are comfy but are more stylish and don’t look too clunky like the Teva Capri Sandal.